harvester/docs/docs/install/iso-install.md

 1. (Optional) If you need to use an HTTP proxy to access the outside world, enter the proxy URL address here, otherwise, leave this blank.
 1. (Optional) If you need to customize the host with cloud-init config, enter the HTTP URL here.
 1. Confirm the installation options and the Harvester will be installed to your host.
 The installation may take a few minutes to be complete.
-1. Once the installation is complete it will restart the host and a console UI with management URL and status will be displayed. <small>(You can Use F12 to switch between Harvester console and the Shell)</small>
+1. Once the installation is complete it will restart the host and a console UI with management URL and status will be displayed.
+(You can Use F12 to switch between Harvester console and the Shell)
 1. The default URL of the web interface is `https://your-host-ip:30443`.
    ![iso-installed.png](iso-installed.png)
 1. User will be prompted to set the password for the default `admin` user on the first-time login.